A question often asked: Is Uganda safe to visit in 2023?

 11. Protect your Mobile – Cell Phone:

-Keep your Mobile Cellphone in your pocket and do not carry it in your hands.
+Keep your Mobile cell phone in your pocket and do not carry it in your hands.
 If you hold it in your hands, someone may burn your hand with a cigarette, resulting in you dropping the phone, which is taken.

 Please do not put it on a table in a restaurant or bar; someone might just come and grab it – Stay safe.

 Mobile phones are stolen daily in Uganda – hold on to them tightly.
-The theft of a mobile phone is one of the most common, and the thief removes the Sim Card and sells it to someone.
+The theft of a mobile phone is one of the most common, and the thief removes the SIM card and sells it to someone.

-Thieves especially seek Smart-Phones and will steal them even in a restaurant.
+Thieves especially seek Smartphones and will steal them even in a restaurant.
 Never put your mobile phone on a table when going out.

 Mobile Phones are necessary for most Travelers to stay in touch with Home.